swiftwave-org/udpproxy/README.md

-#### UDP Proxy + Load Balancer
+#### UDP Proxy with Service Activation Support

 **Why required -**

 Swiftwave uses HAProxy as ingress and it can handle TCP/HTTP traffic.
 But it can't handle UDP traffic.
-So, we need a UDP proxy to handle UDP traffic and also to load balance it.
+So, we need a UDP proxy to handle UDP traffic.

 You may thought why we not using Docker Swarm Ingress for UDP traffic.